vovkos/jancy/doc/language/rst/prop_autoget.rst

 Autoget Properties
 ==================

-In most cases a property getter is supposed to return a variable value or field, and all of the property logic is contained in the property setter.
+In most cases a property getter is supposed to return a variable or field value, while all of the property logic is contained in the setter.
 Jancy takes care of this common case by providing autoget properties.

-Such properties do not require a getter implementation: the compiler will access the data variable/field directly if possible, or otherwise generate a getter to access it.
+Such properties do not require a getter implementation: the compiler will access the data variable/field directly if possible, or automatically generate a getter to access it otherwise.

 Simple syntax for declaring autoget property: